 The most important survinging design by the only British polymath ever to take up the profession of garden design: John Claudius Loudon.
+The design principle underlying is Gardenesque, though it does not look like most exampes of this style.
 The Arboretum was one of the first public parks in Britain - in the precise sense of a space designed to be owned by the public and used for outdoor recreation.
 The serpentine mounds planted with trees survive in good condition but it is no longer run as a place of education and instruction, as Loudon would have wished.
 One can however obtain a leaflet listing the main tree species.

 Arboretum Square, Osmaston Road, Derby, Derbyshire, England, DE1 1QX

 All year, Daily, Open dawn to dusk